Back to: ECONOMIC ANALYSIS & MONETARY POLICY

 Baby Boomer Age Wave Theory Definition

-Baby Boomer Age Wave Theory refers to an economic theory which suggests that the economy will peak or culminate in markets and also consumer spending as the generation of Baby Boom aged.
+Baby Boomer Age Wave Theory refers to an economic theory that suggests that the economy will peak or culminate in markets and also consumer spending as the generation of Baby Boom aged.
 Coined by an economist named Harry Dent, and based on his discovery that consumer spending habits reach the peak at 50 years, this theory opines that European and U.S. markets will peak from 2008 to 2012, as Baby Boomers got to 50 years.

 A Little More on Baby Boomer Age Wave Theory